 Promotional products are just like any other tool in a smart marketer’s toolbox—highly effective when used correctly.
-In fact, they’re ranked as the most effective form for advertising.
-And like most tools, they’re often used in combination with other tools to increase their effectiveness.
+In fact, they’re ranked as the most effective form of advertising when it comes to encouraging someone to take action.
+And like most tools, they’re often used in combination with other things to increase their effectiveness.

 How do promotional products work?

 Promotional products, when used wisely, are a highly effective—and cost-effective—way of reaching an individual on a one-to-one basis.
 Promotional products build and strengthen relationships, create awareness, enhance the recall of traditional media advertising and have real staying power—with many customers keeping them for a year or more.

 Offer a product that people use, and you will be remembered.
 Smart marketers know the impact these items have as part of any promotion or advertising campaign.

 How much deeper might the “hassle-free” brand message of the car rental company resonate if, in tandem with its TV campaign, the company actually gave their customers a stress ball imprinted with some sort of “you might need this elsewhere, but you won’t need it here” message?

 By adding a promotional product to the marketing mix, the company would get a fun new reason to interact with their customers, while driving home an important brand message and improving the effectiveness of a large television advertising investment.